Hermanlrx/BurstTron/README.md

 - Python 3.10
 - NVIDIA GPU with CUDA support (recommended)
-- Conda package manager (can adapt for other environments)
+- Conda package manager (adaptable for other environments)

 ## Installation